MCJack123/CC-Archive/README.md

 ## LibDeflate
 Modified version of [LibDeflate](https://github.com/SafeteeWow/LibDeflate) that works with ComputerCraft.
 See the official repo for more details.

+## muxzcat
+Version of [pts's muxzcat program](https://github.com/pts/muxzcat) ported to Lua.
+Decompresses XZ/LZMA files.
+### Library
+*boolean, number* muxzcat.DecompressXzOrLzmaFile(*string/FILE* input, *string/FILE* output): Decompresses files from/to disk.
+  * input: Path or IO file to read from
+  * output: Path or IO file to write to
+  * Returns: Whether the task succeeded, and an error code if it failed *string/nil, number* muxzcat.DecompressXzOrLzmaString(*string* input): Decompresses XZ/LZMA data from a string.
+  * input: Contents of file to decompress
+  * Returns: The decompressed data, or nil on failure plus an error code *string* muxzcat.GetError(*number* code): Returns a somewhat human readable string for an error code.
+  * code: The error code as returned from either decompress function
+  * Returns: A short all-caps string that describes the error *table* muxzcat.Errors: Table mapping error strings to error codes.

 ## tar
 Program & library for accessing tar archives.
 Uses UStar-style archives.